PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 #### 'M': Multi Information Message

-Multi information message serves the same purpose as the information message, but for cases where the `value` length exceeds  (parsers store them as a list).
+Multi information message serves the same purpose as the information message, but for long messages or multiple messages with the same key.

 ```c
 struct ulog_message_info_multiple_header_s {